-Design Team Certification Form DESIGN PHASE

-Architect: Firm Name: Date:

-Address: Project Name:

-Project Address:

-Telephone:

-email:

-LLW #:

-Design #:

-Engineer: Firm Name: BCC #:

-Address: Design Manager:

-PDM:

-Telephone: BCC Reviewer:

-email: Commissioning:

-Architect's Statement - Design Phase:

-As Architect of Record, I verify that the statements initialed by me on the following pages are accurate to the best of my knowledge and are compliant with credit requirements of the NYC Green Schools Guide.

-Narratives for all credits have been provided and updated as necessary with the final design submission.

-Calculations have been provided, according to the credit requirements, and updated as necessary with the final design submission.

-Name

-Title
+Architect: Firm Name: Address: Telephone: Project Name: Project Address: Engineer: email: Firm Name: Address: Telephone: email: LLW #: Design #: BCC #: Design Manager: PDM: Architect's Sta tement - Design As Architect of Record, I ve knowledge and are compli- erify that the statements initialed by me on the following ant with credit requirements of the NYC Green Schools (ave been provided and updated as necessary with the find povided, according to the credit requirements, and update Guide. nal design submission.
+Name Title Signature Date Engineer's Sta tement - Design Phase: erify that the statements initialed by me on the following ant with credit requirements of the NYC Green Schools ( Narratives for all credits have been provided and updated as necessary with the final design submission.
+Calculations have been prosubmission. ovided, according to the credit requirements, and update ed as necessary with the final design